haoliuhoward/undercoverPolicing/README.md

 Please cite this paper as follows:

-Liu, Howard, and Benjamin J. Radford.
+Liu, Howard and Benjamin J. Radford.
 2025.
 "Covert Assignments: Undercover Infiltration and the Repression of Protests." _International Studies Quarterly_.

 ```
 @article{liu:radford:2025,